firebird-finance/firebird-docs/docs/value_token.md

 Next to allowing participation by voting, holders who have put their Value in the [vGovernance](../products/governance-vault) currently receive 14% of the profit made by Value Vaults and 35% of the swap fees made from trades on [vSwap](../products/value-liquid).
 These percentages are susceptible to changes from Governance voting.

-A more visual representation regarding the income flows can be seen [here](../products/governance-vault).

 ![Separator](img/seperator.png)